Fertility and intelligence: Later research

-Controversial psychologist Richard Lynn has been a strong advocate of dysgenic theories.
-In a 1999 study Richard Lynn examined the relationship between the intelligence of adults aged 40 and above and their numbers of children and their siblings.
-Data was collected from a 1994 National Opinion Research Center survey among a representative sample of 2992 English-speaking individuals aged 18 years.
-He found negative correlations between the intelligence of American adults and the number of children and siblings that they had, but only for females.
-He also reported that there was virtually no correlation between women's intelligence and the number of children they considered ideal.
-In 2004 Lynn and Marian Van Court attempted a straightforward replication of Vining's work.
+Controversial psychologist Richard Lynn has been a well-known advocate for the validity of dysgenic hypotheses under modern conditions.
+In a 1999 study, he examined the relationship between the intelligence of adults aged 40 and above with their respective numbers of children such as siblings, positing that "correlations were found to be significantly negative at -0.05 and -0.09 respectively, indicating the presence of dysgenic fertility."
+Furthermore, reporting that there was virtually no correlation between women's intelligence and the number of children they considered ideal, he surprisingly observed that this negative correlation held true only for women.
+In 2004, Lynn and Marian Van Court attempted a straightforward replication of Vining's work.
 Their study returned similar results, with the genotypic decline measuring at 0.9 IQ points per generation for the total sample and 0.75 IQ points for whites only.